34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 - Watch for waves and rip currents

-- Avoid alcoholic beverages while swimming, driving or boating
+- Avoid alcoholic beverages while swimming, driving, or boating

 - Wear life jackets while boating, and expect that rental boats at many Caribbean destinations won’t have enough life jackets for your entire party